Josh Malone

-Joshua Khiry Malone (born March 21, 1996) is an American football wide receiver.
+Joshua Khiry Malone (born March 21, 1996) is an American former professional football wide receiver.
 He played college football for the Tennessee Volunteers.
-He played for the Cincinnati Bengals and New York Jets of the National Football League (NFL) and DC Defenders of the XFL.
+He played for the Cincinnati Bengals and New York Jets of the National Football League (NFL) and the DC Defenders of the XFL.

-Early years
+Early life

 Malone attended Station Camp High School in Gallatin, Tennessee, where he played high school football for the Bison.
 He had a successful high school career at Station Camp.
 As a junior in 2012, he had 28 receptions for 408 yards and five touchdowns.
 In addition, he had 15 rushes for 101 yards and a rushing touchdown.
 He had numerous accomplishments during his senior season in 2013.
 He had 71 receptions for 1,404 yards and 19 receiving touchdowns and 23 rushes for 227 yards and three rushing touchdowns during his senior season.
 His successful senior season warranted an invitation to play in the 2014 U.S. Army All-American Game.